mrRobot62/GCodeGenerator_Geometricals/README.md

 Primary this tool set is used for my LinuxCNC milling machines.

 **Tested with Python 2.7
-Status October 2018 - under development - currently contourARC is finished **
+Status October 2018 - under development **

 ## History: